IanYork247/demos/README.md

 # Portfolio

-Hello – I'm Ian York, a passionate SQL enthusiast with extensive experience in relational database design and advanced query optimization.
-This repository showcases expertise in SQL (data modeling, problem-solving with schema designs, real-world queries) with Python projects to be showcased in the near future.
+Hello, I'm Ian York.
+I'm a passionate SQL enthusiast with deep expertise in relational database design, advanced query optimization, and data-driven problem-solving.
+This repository highlights my proficiency in SQL, including data modeling, schema design, and crafting efficient, real-world queries.
+It also features projects leveraging Python for data analysis and visualization.

+Stay tuned for more projects as I continue to expand this collection.

 ## Repository Structure